glinchflash/sockets-chatroom/README.md

 - Basic struggles with the npm having some errors but got them fixed relatively easily
 - When sending messages (both to all or to myself) they increment after every message send
   - made the display only happens once by getting the display code out of the functions
+- When trying to get a display of the online users I came across the issue that the list would or not show people logged in already, or would increment tried solving with a if statement, checking if the list was empty or not and work accordingly, learned the hard way that a div with a "Enter" in it isn't an empty div